CO2 Fire Extinguishers: A Guide

 How does a CO2 extinguisher work?

-The carbon dioxide in a CO2 extinguisher is highly pressurised, so the gas itself is stored as a liquid within the canister.
+The carbon dioxide within the extinguisher is highly pressurised, so the gas itself is stored as a liquid in the canister.
 Once you discharge the extinguisher, the liquid CO2 will depressurise into a gas as you spray it onto the fire.

 Like other extinguishers, the CO2 extinguisher attacks one of the three elements fire needs to burn - oxygen.
-Spraying CO2 onto a fire displaces the oxygen around it, suffocating the fire and helping to suppress it.
+Spraying CO2 onto a fire displaces the oxygen around it, discharged carbon dioxide gas spreads over the fire, displacing the oxygen in the surrounding air and effectively suffocating the flames.
+At the same time, the rapid expansion of the gas produces a cooling effect that helps to reduce the temperature at the fire source.

 How To Know If An Extinguisher Is A CO2 Extinguisher

-CO2 extinguishers are easy to identify from other extinguishers thanks to a black label with white writing on it that reads ‘Carbon Dioxide Fire Extinguisher’.
+CO2 extinguishers are easy to identify from other extinguishers thanks to a black label with white writing on it that reads ‘Carbon Dioxide Fire Extinguisher’ in line with UK fire extinguisher colour coding standards.

 Where Are CO2 Extinguishers Found?

-There are specific places that require CO2 extinguishers to be installed by fire safety regulations.
+There are specific places that require CO2 extinguishers to be installed to comply with fire safety regulations.
 These are usually locations that contain electrical equipment, including:

 • Offices